Quality Engineering and Management

 Admission

 Candidates for this program must be accepted by the Graduate School and the School of Applied Engineering and Technology.
-Candidates should possess a bachelor’s degree with a major in a technical area and have a GPA of no less than 3.0/4.0.
+Candidates should possess a bachelor’s degree with a major in a technical area and have a GPA of no less than 3.0/4.0 on the entire last undergraduate GPA earned at the time of application.
 A student whose undergraduate training is deficient may be required to take additional courses to compensate for deficiencies identified by the school's graduate program committee.

 This program requires a nonrefundable $65 application fee that must be submitted with the application for admission to graduate study in Quality Engineering and Management.
 Applicants must pay this fee by credit card.